Oriole Park at Camden Yards: Changes in field dimensions

-The club informed its season-ticket holders in the affected sections of the changes.
-Although fans who typically sit in those locations will be farther from the infield and home plate, they will remain as close as they were to the field of play.
-As part of this process, the orange seat honoring franchise icon Cal Ripken Jr.’s 278th home run to set the MLB record for home runs by a shortstop will be moved and used as part of the Oriole Park Exhibit for the ballpark’s 30th anniversary celebration.
+The orange seat commemorating Cal Ripken Jr.'s record 278th home run by a major league shortstop would be moved to an exhibit for the ballpark's 30th anniversary.

 B&O Warehouse

 The stadium planners incorporated the warehouse into the architecture of the ballpark experience rather than demolish or truncate it.
 The floors of the warehouse contain offices, service spaces, and a private club.
 The warehouse has never been hit by a legal home run during regulation play.
-However, several players have reportedly struck the wall during batting practice, and it was hit by Ken Griffey Jr. during the Home Run Derby associated with the 1993 MLB All-Star Game.
+However, several players have reportedly struck the wall during batting practice, and it was hit by Ken Griffey Jr. during the Home Run Derby before the 1993 MLB All-Star Game.